Mahafreed/twofriendsreading/_posts/2024-05-15-on-learning-to-write-adania-shibli.md

 ### Analysis and notes

+#### Introduction ####
-“In learning to write again”, the author Adania Shibli tries to examine, while looking through the lens of human conflict and the resulting turmoil, if ( the art of?) writing holds any significance.
+In ["Learning to write again"](https://europeanreviewofbooks.com/on-learning-to-write-again/en), the author Adania Shibli tries to examine, while looking through the lens of human conflict and the resulting turmoil, if ( the art of?) writing holds any significance.

 While reading this essay, we had to keep in mind that the version that we were going through is a translation of the original text in arabic.
 Hence it is important to understand that some of elements of author’s writing may have gotten lost in translation - mostly because of the semantics of arabic that could be lost in English.